Second order asymptotics for Brownian motion in a heavy tailed Poissonian potential: Introduction

-We now turn to an application of the above results to an estimate on the integrated density of states of the random Schr\"{o}dinger operator $-\kappa\Delta+V_{\omega}$.
+Finally we state our result on the integrated density of states of the random Schr\"{o}dinger operator $-\kappa\Delta+V_{\omega}$.
 Recall that the integrated density of states is defined by

 where $\lambda_{\omega,\,k}\bigl((-R, R)^d\bigr)$ is the $k$-th smallest eigenvalue of $-\kappa\Delta+V_{\omega}$ in $\bigl((-R, R)^d\bigr)$ with the Dirichlet boundary condition.
-The existence of the above limit is proved for instance in~\cite{KM82a}. \begin{rem} The following are also proved in~\cite{KM82a}: \begin{enumerate} \item{The limit without taking $\E_{\nu}$ in~\eqref{IDS-def} exists almost surely and coincides with~\eqref{IDS-def}.
-This is more usual definition of the integrated density of states.} \item{In our setting of $V_{\omega} \ge 0$, the limit in~\eqref{IDS-def} is unchanged if we consider the Neumann boundary condition instead. } \item{The existence of the limit in~\eqref{IDS-def} is proved by using a certain superadditivity.
-Hence it is in fact the supremum over $R>0$. } \end{enumerate} \end{rem}
+The existence of the above limit is proved for instance in~\cite{KM82a}. \begin{remark} The following statements are also proved in~\cite{KM82a}: \begin{enumerate} \item{The limit without taking $\E_{\nu}$ in \eqref{IDS-def} exists almost surely and coincides with \eqref{IDS-def}.
+This is more usual definition of the integrated density of states.} \item{In our setting of $V_{\omega} \ge 0$, the limit in \eqref{IDS-def} is unchanged if we consider the Neumann boundary condition instead. } \item{The existence of the limit in \eqref{IDS-def} is proved by using a spatial superadditivity property of $\E_{\nu} [\#\{ k \in \N ;\lambda_{\omega,\,k}((-R, R)^d) \le \lambda \}]$.
+Hence it is in fact the supremum over $R>0$. } \end{enumerate} \end{remark}

-By using Theorem~\ref{annealed} and an estimate used in the proof of Theorem~\ref{quenched}, we can derive the second order asymptotics for the integrated density of states. \begin{thm} Suppose $d < \alpha < d+2$.
+On the way of the proof of Theorem~\ref{quenched}, we obtain the second order asymptotics of the integrated density of states. \begin{theorem} Suppose $d < \alpha < d+2$.
 Then

 as $\lambda \downarrow 0$, where